64kramsystem/saveriomiroddi.github.io/_posts/2018-03-13-An-overview-of-ruby-gui-development-in-2018.md

 I haven't developed with Qt; due to the Qt backing, I gave a purely guessed `good?` functionality evaluation.

-### Ruby-GNOME2
+### wxRuby

-Ruby-GNOME2 is based on GTK+, which is a mature and flexibly library.
-It's extremely widespread.

-Packaging GTK+ application seems to be very easy, therefore my `good?` evaluation.

-I haven't developed with GTK+; due to the GTK+ backing, I gave a purely guessed `good?` functionality evaluation.
+The Ruby binding project is dead!
+It's a shame, because the library is mature, flexible, and widespread.

 ## Conclusion